The American Board of Surgical Assistants defines

 - Different credentialing organizations utilize different registered designations.

-Please contact each individual organization for their specific credential.
+- Please contact each individual organization for their specific credentialing information.

 - The ABSA designation is Surgical Assistant - Certified (SA-C).